zaerald/EventLogger/README.md

-# Daily Event Logger
+# Event Logger
-Simple application to create a list of daily events.
+Simple application to create a list of events.